Kokoro is all about sushi, sashimi and yakitori.

 Bravery Chef Hall removes the front of the house and the overhead for up-and-coming chefs.
 It's attempting to be the rare truly chef-driven concept.

-Chef Christine Ha is opening a Vietnamese Gastropub in Bravery Chef Hall and continuing to push the food envelope in Houston.
+Chef Christine Ha is all in on Bravery Chef Hall and continuing to push the food envelope in Houston.
 (Photo by Varner Productions Ltd.)